beamzer/EazyQuiz/README.md

 - **Issues**: Create detailed bug reports with browser and file information
 - **Feature requests**: Describe your use case and expected behavior

-## The following part is completely halicinated by AI which I won't be held responsible for ;)
+## The following part is completely hallucinated by AI which I won't be held responsible for ;)

 ## 🗺️ Roadmap